-Weaning or complementary feeding is recommended to begin when your baby is six months old.
-It’s a critical step in their growth, and it can be fun exploring new flavors and textures together.
-Weaning should start with smooth textures, because they are simple for your baby to learn how to swallow.
+Weaning or introducing complementary foods is typically recommended when your baby reaches six months of age.
+It’s a crucial phase in their development, and it can be an enjoyable experience exploring new tastes and textures together.
+Starting with smoother textures is advised as they’re easier for babies to swallow.

-A baby food maker is ideal for preparing baby food and there are several of them in the market, each with a variety of appealing features and functions.
-Children don’t require three meals a day, so you can start by feeding that is suitable for both of you.
-You can gradually increase the variety and amount of food the baby eats until they can eat the same food as the rest of the family, in smaller portions.
+A baby food maker proves to be an excellent tool for preparing baby food, and the market offers various options, each with its set of attractive features and functions.
+Initially, children don’t need three meals a day, so starting with feedings that suit both you and the baby is a good approach.
+Gradually diversify and increase the amount of food your baby consumes until they can eat similar meals to the rest of the family, albeit in smaller portions.

-Each baby is different, but there are some signs show your baby is ready for solid foods alongside breast milk or formula milk.
+While every baby is different, there are common signs indicating readiness for solid foods alongside breast milk or formula.

-If you discover a known allergy, such as asthma, eczema or hay fever, you may need to be extra cautious when introducing peanuts and its products.
+In cases where a known allergy like asthma, eczema, or hay fever exists, extra caution might be necessary when introducing peanuts and related products.
 Remember to crush or grind peanuts and other nuts.

-You can start with mashed or soft cooked vegetables and fruits like potato, apple or pear, all cooled before feeding.
-Soft fruits like melon; baby rice or baby cereal blended with your baby’s usual milk, are nutritious.
+Starting with mashed or softly cooked vegetables and fruits like potatoes, apples, or pears (all cooled before feeding) is recommended.
+Soft fruits such as melons, baby rice, or cereal blended with the baby’s usual milk are nutritious options.

-You should continue feeding your baby breast milk or infant formula milk, too, but avoid whole cows’ milk until they are a year old.
+While introducing solids, continue providing breast milk or infant formula but avoid whole cow’s milk until they turn one year old.

-When the baby get used to eating the foods above, they are fed soft cooked meat like chicken, mashed fish, noodles, rice, lentils and mashed hard-boiled eggs.
-They can also take full-fat dairy products such as yogurt or custard.
-Use products with no added sugar.
-Whole cows’ milk can be used in cooking or mixed with food from six months.
+Once the baby is accustomed to the mentioned foods, include softly cooked meats like chicken, mashed fish, noodles, rice, lentils, and mashed hard-boiled eggs in their diet.
+Additionally, they can have full-fat dairy products like yogurt or custard, opting for items with no added sugar.
+Whole cow’s milk can be used in cooking or mixed with food from six months onward.

-The baby’s diet should consist of different fruits, vegetables, bread, rice, potatoes and other starchy foods; fish, meat, eggs, beans and other non-dairy sources of protein; and milk and dairy products.
+The baby’s diet should include various fruits, vegetables, bread, rice, potatoes, and other starchy foods; fish, meat, eggs, beans, and alternative protein sources besides dairy; and milk and dairy products.

-At a year, your child will now be ready for three meals a day.
-The food should be chopped breast milk or whole cows’ milk and snacks such as fruit, toast, vegetable sticks, toast and rice cakes.
+By the age of one, your child will likely be ready for three meals a day.
+These meals should include chopped breast milk or whole cow’s milk, accompanied by snacks like fruits, toast, vegetable sticks, and rice cakes.

-They can now be given whole cows’ milk.
-Buy full-fat dairy products since kids below 2 require the extra vitamins and fat found in them.
-If they are a good eater and developing well, they can have semi-skimmed milk from two years.
-From five and above, 1% fat and skimmed milk are fine.
+At this point, whole cow’s milk can be introduced.
+Opt for full-fat dairy products as children under two require the additional vitamins and fat present in them.
+If they have a good appetite and are developing well, they can switch to semi-skimmed milk from the age of two.
+From five years old and up, 1% fat and skimmed milk are suitable.

 - Salt, Sugar or honey